Tidal Suppression of Fuzzy Dark Matter Heating in Milky Way Satellite Galaxies: Derivation of the tidal potential

-\textit{\textbf{Derivation of the tidal potential.}}---As a good approximation, we assume that the soliton center moves along the orbit determined in the main text, governed by the combined gravitational potential of the MW and the LMC.
+As a good approximation, we assume that the soliton center moves along the orbit determined in the main text, governed by the combined gravitational potential of the MW and the LMC.
 That is, the position of the soliton center, denoted by $\boldsymbol{r}^{(s)}$, satisfies

 where $\nabla_{\boldsymbol{r}^{(s)}}$ denotes the gradient evaluated at the position $\boldsymbol{r}^{(s)}$.
 We now consider a test particle in Fornax subjected to the gravitational forces from the MW, the LMC, and Fornax itself.
 Its motion obeys